Shopify VS Woocommerce: Which ecommerce platform is the best?

 When comparing Woocommerce & Shopify's payment and fees it's important to remember what is being offering within each platform.
 Woocommerce is only the software to provide ecommerce functionality and does not include any hosting, security or integrations as standard.

 Wordpress & Woocommerce are free open-source platforms, this means you can install them onto your website completely free of charge.
-Woocommerce integrates with 100s of payment processors and the only fees you will pay are those charged by the processor themselves.
+Woocommerce integrates with 100s of payment processors and the only fees you will pay are those charged by the processor themselves, such as Square.
 Things you may need to pay for on Woocommerce include additional integrations, apps, plugins but most importantly you'll be responsible for third party hosting and security.
+Woocommerce payments are in abundance for both merchants and customers.

 to learn more about Shopify Plus.

 Standard Shopify tiers are usually enough for SMEs.
-Shopify offers their own payment gateway which is charged from 2.2% + 20p to 1.6% + 20p depending on your membership tier.
-If you choose to use a third party payment provider you'll have to pay the fees of the provider plus an additional sur-charge from Shopify which ranges from 2% to 0.15% depending on your tier.
-What is important to remember is your hosting and security is all included in the the monthly cost.
+Shopify offers their own payment gateway, Shopify Payments, which is charged from 2.2% + 20p to 1.6% + 20p depending on your membership tier.
+If you choose to use a third party payment provider such as PayPal for instance, you'll have to pay the transaction fees/commission of the provider plus an additional sur-charge cost from Shopify which ranges from 2% to 0.15% depending on your tier.
+Offering a variety of additional payment platforms such as Stripe, Klarna, and Amazon Pay can give customers flexiblility on how to pay, which in turn can help boost conversions.
+While in a lot of countries bank transfers and credit cards are default means of payment, offering variations and alternatives is highly recommended, especially if selling to a wide range of countries.
+What is important to remember is your web hosting and security is all included in the the monthly cost.
 Click here

-Both platforms attract additional costs if you choose to add extra apps or services.
+When looking at the Shopify Woocommerce debate, both platforms attract additional costs if you choose to add extra apps or services.
 It's important to weigh up what's included for each.
-We love how everything is included in one monthly fee with Shopify including hosting and security.
+We love how everything is included in one monthly price fee with Shopify including hosting and security, but Woocommerce is cheaper at its very core.

 Ranking organically on google is vital for your customers to find you when searching online.
-Both Wordpress & Shopify have SEO tools that can help you optimise your store to the max!
+Both Wordpress & Shopify have SEO tools and SEO plugins that can help you optimise your store to the max!

 Shopify boasts SEO at it's core.
 The platform automatically generates a sitemap for google, easily update meta descriptions with search engine settings on each page and similar to Woocommerce - a blogging platform is integrated directly into Shopify.
 You won't need any third party apps to achieve search engine optimisation.
 The only tools you may wish use are SEO analytic tools such as Google Search Console etc.

-Ecommerce website security is vital to ensure you are keeping your customers safe when they shop online.
+Ecommerce website security is vital to ensure you are keeping your customers safe when they shop online in any category and industry..
 Shopify includes the highest level of security with any membership - Woocommerce does not include any security or hosting so it's up to you to ensure the safety of your transactions.

 Woocommerce is only the software used to managed your ecommerce business and therefore you have to take extensive steps to ensure the store is entirely secure.